 All side draughts need a side exit distributor cap (available for Lucas and Bosch distributors) to clear the inlet manifold and for convenience it’s best to fit an electronic ignition kit such as an Aldon Ignitor or Lumenition.
 For a complete ignition solution, our constant energy, non-vacuum modified Bosch distributor and coil kit is ideal for most modified engines.

 This is about as far as you want to go on the road since you’ll be stretching the 7500-8000rpm limit of the crank.
-After this and you?ll ideally need steel components, which we have a superb range including cranks, rods, flywheels and forged pistons.
-To complement these we also have full-race spec heads to take the Kent as far as possible on the race track – currently that?s about 185bhp+.
+After this and you will ideally need steel components, which we have a superb range including cranks, rods, flywheels and forged pistons.
+To complement these we also have full-race spec heads to take the Kent as far as possible on the race track – currently that’s about 185bhp+.

 However, the engine most are concerned with is the Post-1970, uprated unit, which is very similar to the previous units BUT, there are plenty of parts that aren’t interchangeable.
 So, be careful and make sure you have the correct engine before you throw money at it.